 John 14:15 “If you love me, keep my commands.”

 May Christians say that they want to know God’s Will for their lives but once they do will they be obedient to it?
 Do we really want to know His Will so we can please Him, or is it more a case of wanting to know His Will so we can determine if it fits our wants and then decide if we will follow?
 In John 14 we find Jesus preparing His disciples for His departure, and as He does He not only reveals God’s Will to be a lifestyle of obedience, but models it in His own walk.
 Jesus was “obedient to death, even death on a cross” (Philippians 2:8).
 It is here that we who claim to be followers of Christ also come face to face with the call of every Christian, to follow His commands.
-God’s Will is not is not about some specific place it’s a practice called obedience.
+God’s Will is not about some specific place it’s a practice called obedience.
 It’s not some hard to grasp concept it is simply choosing to obey His commands.
 Today we tend to shy away from talking about obedience because we live in a society that is tuned to self not sacrifice, but the Bible has much to say about obedience.
 For Christians, the very act of taking up our cross and following Him requires a life of obedience.
 Obedience is careful compliance to the commands of Christ, it is at the very heart of our relationship with God.
 We can’t have a healthy connection to our Father if we have a disobedient life.
 Obedience comes from a heart that is at home with Him being in charge.
 But this is not just a matter of outward compliance to His Will, it involves our hearts not just our heads.
 It’s not just outward conformity to commands but inward change, the driving force behind our obedience is love not the law.
 Today we see obedience as obligation, all we see is restrictive rules and so we miss the relationship.
 It is here that Jesus also reminds us that our love for Him is not just a matter of words but action.
 So let me ask you do you Love Jesus?
 Before you answer that first answer take the time to answer these questions:

 Does your life show that you love Jesus?